 12. Visiting the Monkey Park Wildlife Sanctuary

 The Monkey Park is a Wildlife Rehabilitation and Release Center that seeks to provide hands-on assistance and medical support to animals in need.
-It is a non-profit organization that aims to give a nonintrusive type of help to Costa Rica’s wildlife through its unique methodologies.
+It is a non-profit organization aiming to give a non-intrusive type of help to Costa Rica’s wildlife through its unique methodologies.

-The park welcomes visitors who would like to be knowledgeable about the importance of a well-balanced ecology especially in Guanacaste.
+The park welcomes visitors who would like to know the importance of a well-balanced ecology, especially in Guanacaste.
 It is also open to people looking for volunteer opportunities that provide board and lodging in exchange for their services.

 13. Sunset Watching at the Beach

-Truly, one of the best things to do in Tamarindo, Costa Rica is to relax on a sandy beach and watch the sun go down.
-This may sound so simple, but with beautiful beaches to boast, watching the sunset in Tamarindo is a worthwhile activity of its own.
+Truly, one of the best things to do in Tamarindo, Costa Rica, is to relax on a sandy beach and watch the sun go down.
+This may sound so simple, but with beautiful beaches to boast of, watching the sunset in Tamarindo is a worthwhile activity of its own.

-Are you going for a romantic setting?
+Are you looking for a romantic setting?
 Between Playa Tamarindo and Playa Langosta, there is a special place called Punta San Francisco or San Francisco Point.

 Explore these two beaches, and then be sure to head to San Francisco Point when the golden hour commences.
-This spot offers a stunning venue for sunset watching – especially if there is low tide and you are able to get to the rocks.
+This spot offers a stunning venue for sunset watching – especially if there is low tide and you can get to the rocks.